zavpav/TgBotEnterprise/README.md

 As a logger server I choose **Seq**.
 It's a simple but very useful server.
 I put logs into Seq via Serilog.

+### Messages producers

+Who are generated messages in system?

 ## Communications between services
-_Assynchronous communications_ - standart messaging throught rabbit.
-Publish message to "Hub".
+_Asynchronous communications_ - standart messaging throught rabbit.
+Publish message to "CantralHub".

 _Synchronous communications_ - emulation of synchronous execution.
 I need it for forming webpages and so on.
 - Service 1